FortWhyte Alive: Natural features

 FortWhyte's 660 acres of prairie, lakes, forest and wetlands include a 70 acre bison prairie and related heritage exhibits; more than 9 km of interpretive nature trails; a family treehouse, floating boardwalks, and songbirds, deer and waterfowl in their natural habitat.

 Activities and amenities

 Year-round fishing is available or visitors can enjoy more contemplative pursuits such as canoeing, hiking or bird-watching.
 Winter offers unique opportunities to enjoy ice fishing, snowshoeing, skating or tobogganing.
 FortWhyte's lakes, forest and marsh are well travelled, with over 100,000 visitors benefiting from many programs and exhibits annually.

 The 6,700 ft2 Alloway Reception Centre offers a broad range of visitor services including The Nature Shop and Buffalo Stone Café.

 The 10,000 ft2 Interpretive Centre features exhibits including the Aquarium of the Prairies (Manitoba's largest indoor aquarium), the Prairie Partners Room, the Touch Museum, the Climate Change Greenhouse and Prairie Soils dioramas among other exhibits relating to the environment and sustainable development.

-Situated on a reclaimed clay mine and cement factory.